Here, take my heart—'twill be safe in thy keeping,

 As long as my heart's out at interest With thee!

-We are busy working to bring Thomas Moore's "Here, take my heart" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Moore's "Here, take my heart" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Here, take my heart" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.